Gituhin/Queue-using-Stacks/README.md

 # Queue-using-Stacks
 Just a regular course assignment

-To read about the code kindly read the PDF uploaded with title description 'ReadMe.pdf'.
+To read about the repository kindly refer to the PDF uploaded with title description 'Description.pdf'.

 It contains the problem statement in very descriptive manner and the C file contains the solution.